drzavaleta/HealthDashboard/PROJECT_STATUS.md

 - **Filters:** Ability to filter by Panel name or Flag status (High/Low/Normal).

 ### 3. Medications & Supplements
+- **Wide Sticky Columns:** Name column is 520px wide (double default) and sticky for better readability.
 - **Grokipedia Integration:** All item names are hyperlinks to `grokipedia.com` searches.
 - **Shopping Shortcuts:** Supplements include a 🛒 icon if a reorder URL is provided.
 - **Inline Editing:** Full CRUD (Create, Read, Update, Delete) directly in the table.